Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Rating and Ranking.md

 $$P(\text{player $i$ beats player $j$ at time $t$})= \frac{1}{1+10^{-\frac{R_i(t)-R_j(t)}{400}}}$$ as shown in Elo rating system.

-The WHR algorithm consists in computing, for each player, the $r(t)$ function that maximizes $P(r|G)$.
-Once this maximum a posteriori has been computed, the variance around this maximum is also estimated, which is a way to estimate rating uncertainty.

 In the dynamic Bradley-Terry model, the prior has two roles.
 First, a prior probability distribution over the range of ratings is applied.
 This way, the rating of a player with $100\%$ wins does not go to infinity.
 Also, a prior controls the